 From Bomdila, the tourists can look at the alluring Himalayan terrain, along with its snow-clad peaks.
 Additionally, this town has a few Buddhist monasteries or gompas for the travellers to explore.
 The visitors can also savour the local Tibetan delicacies such as momos and thoopa at Bomdila.
 After having a look around the beautiful town of Bomdila, the tourists can also shop for souvenirs here.

 Bomdila is renowned for traditional handicrafts, which can be purchased at the main craft centre and also other shops at the town.
 Tourists can choose from a wide variety of woolen carpets and traditional masks.
 The craft center and the three Buddhist Monasteries known as the Lower Gompa, the Middle Gompa and the Upper Gompa are some of the must-visit places at Bomdila.

 To the north of Bomdila is another amazing little town called Tawang, which can be visited by the tourists when they at Bomdila as it offers a magnificent view of mountainous terrains.
-Tawang is located at the height of over 3,4000 meters above the sea level and also has a mid-seventeenth century Buddhist Monastery which is said to be about 400 years old.
-In addition, Bomdila also houses the Sessa Orchid Sanctuary, the Eaglenest Wildlife Sanctuary and Kameng Elephant Reserve which lets the visitors enjoy the beauty of nature.
+Tawang is located at the height of over 3,4000 m above the sea level and also has a mid-seventeenth century Buddhist Monastery which is said to be about 400 years old.

 Bomdila is about 180 km by road, from Tezpur and 160 km from Tawang.
 If you are not opting to travel by car, then there are also bus services that help you reach Bomdila.
 As Bomdila is well-connected to other major destinations, it can be reached easily.